isabella232/ads-infra-kontrol/docs/kontrol.rst

 Slave pods will use the **kontrol.unity3d.com/master** annotation to send keepalive.
 This annotation should contain a valid identifier resolvable via the internal DNS (e.g a valid service CNAME record).
-The following manifest will for instance define slaves that report keepalives to a service called "foo":
+The following manifest will for instance define slaves that report keepalives to a service called "monitor":

 .. code-block:: YAML